 2. Difference Between AdWords and Facebook Ads

-The biggest difference between AdWords and Facebook ads is that Facebook advertising is targeted to the users’ demographic and interests, not what keywords they typed into a Google search.
+The most significant difference between AdWords and Facebook ads is that Facebook advertising is targeted to the users’ demographic and interests, not what keywords they typed into a Google search.
 This difference makes all the difference in the world between these two digital strategies.
 One is reactive while the other is proactive.

-With Google AdWords a user does a Google search for your service or product and the user is presented 12 organic results and 4-6 paid results.
-At this point your competition is the cream of the crop and it’s a tossup on who the user will call as everyone is a good choice.
+With Google AdWords, a user does a Google search for your service or product and the user is presented 12 organic results and 4-6 paid results.
+At this point, your competition is the cream of the crop and it’s a tossup on who the user will call as everyone is a good choice.
 What is likely to happen is the 3 to 4 companies who spent the most on their website will get the phone call.
 We know consumers make quick decisions based on emotions so at this point you are in a beauty competition based on your website.
 If you are lucky enough to make the list of companies called it will likely turn into a price war between you and your competitors.

 Don’t get me wrong I’m not saying dump Google AdWords in fact I believe Google AdWords is the 2nd most effective way to advertise and gain business.
 What I am saying is with social media advertising we could have gotten in front of your target prospect and removed the competition altogether.